Skip to content

 session.save(context)

-// Authentication error?
+// authentication error?

 if (!userAuthenticated) {

-// The error is in response.response
+// the error is in response.réponse

-throw new Error(response.response)
+throw new Error(response.réponse)

 }

-// return the result
+// we return the result

-return { result: '[success]' }
+return { result: '[succès]' }

 } catch (e) {